onap/dcaegen2/docs/sections/services/prh/installation.rst

 Installation
 ============

-Following docker-compose-yaml file shows default configuration and can be run using `docker compose up` command:
+The following docker-compose-yaml file shows a default configuration.
+The file can be run using `docker compose up` command:

 .. code-block:: yaml